 A spicier alternative: Chipotle in adobo sauce

 Many supermarkets carry chipotle in adobo sauce, even if they don’t carry the plain seasoning or sauce.
 This can be an adobo seasoning substitute, but be very careful.
-Not only do you have the sauce issue as outlined above, you have the additional heat (and smoke) of chipotle peppers in the mix.
+Not only do you have the sauce issue as outlined above, but you also have the additional heat (and smoke) of chipotle peppers in the mix.
 If your use case won’t stand for extra spicy and slightly smoky, you may want to look elsewhere.